The Ocean Blue differ Read more [...]

 HOW TO GET THERE

 The team at FishingEarth will work with you to put together the most cost-effective and time-efficient travel plans for you.
 You will remain comfortable and stress-free as you journey to this fabulous location and back home again.
+There are direct flights from both Cairns and Darwin as well as access to a number of charter flight operators.

 Everything you need to know.